a bee and an ant on a flower

 The video below depicts an invasion of green ants on a hive of honeybees.

-While bees will not eat ants they are perfectly capable of defending themselves against these aggressors.
+While bees will not eat ants, they can defend themselves against any aggression from these smaller insects.

-Bee stings are much more effective against other insects than they are mammals and pose a formidable threat to even the largest ants.
+Bee stings are much more effective against other insects than mammals and pose a formidable threat to even the largest ants.

-Insects do not benefit from elastic skin like we do which means bees can successfully remove the barb from the sting location and continue to sting new targets.
+Insects do not benefit from elastic skin like we do, so bees can successfully remove the barb from the sting location and continue to sting new targets.

-Both ants and bees are highly social, this allows them to quickly and easily communicate things like potential resources and threats.
+Both ants and bees are highly social, which allows them to quickly and easily communicate things like potential resources and threats.

 This social organization means that it’s very rare that a single ant or bee will be involved in a confrontation.